 Farmingdale is a somewhat small village located in the state of New York.
 With a population of 8,688 people and seven constituent neighborhoods, Farmingdale is the 216th largest community in New York.

 Housing costs in Farmingdale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Farmingdale is a decidedly white-collar village, with fully 85.24% of the workforce employed in white-collar jobs, well above the national average.
+Farmingdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Farmingdale is a village of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Farmingdale who work in office and administrative support (13.73%), management occupations (11.70%), and sales jobs (10.61%).
+There are especially a lot of people living in Farmingdale who work in office and administrative support (15.56%), management occupations (11.17%), and teaching (10.41%).

 Also of interest is that Farmingdale has more people living here who work in computers and math than 95% of the places in the US.

-The population of Farmingdale is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.63% of adults in Farmingdale have a bachelor's degree or even advanced degree.
+The education level of Farmingdale citizens is very high relative to the national average among all cities (21.84%): 38.05% of adults in Farmingdale have a bachelor's degree or even advanced degree.